ulab-team/ulabsite/content/authors/ydu/_index.md

 weight: 50
 ---

-Dr Yao Du investigates causal links between public transport changes and older adults' travel behavior, social engagement, and well-being.
-Older people face mobility challenges, so transport modifications can impact accessibility, social connections, and well-being.
-She explores how interventions shape travel adaptation and how psycho-social and environmental factors mediate behavior change impacting well-being.
+Dr Du is a Postdoctoral Fellow at the Department of Social Work and Social Administration, HKU.
+Her research focuses on public transport, urban redevelopment, and their health impacts on older people in Hong Kong.
+She holds a PhD in Urban Planning and Design from The University of Hong Kong, where her work centred on transport and healthy ageing.
+Prior to her doctoral studies, she gained three years of experience as a research assistant in sociology and housing studies.

-She applies mixed qualitative/quantitative methods using a natural experiment to compare pre/post-transport intervention differences in older adults' mobility and health.
-In-depth interviews aid in understanding the behavior adaptation process and pathways from changes to subjective well-being.
-Findings can help policy support age-friendly, healthy aging by supporting older adults' transport needs.
+She applies mixed qualitative and quantitative methods, including natural experiments, to compare pre- and post-transport intervention changes in older adults’ mobility and health.
+In-depth interviews are used to understand behavioural adaptation processes and the pathways linking these changes to subjective well-being.
+Her research provides insights to inform policies that support age-friendly environments and healthy ageing by addressing older adults’ transport needs.